pragya25bai10479-svg/ProgrammingInJava/README.md

 │   └── TestCases.txt
 │
 ├── README.md
+├── statement.md
 └── .gitignore
 ```

-## OOP Concepts Used

-### Abstraction
-`Expense` is an abstract class that defines common properties and behavior for different types of expenses.

-### Inheritance
-Different expense types inherit from the `Expense` class.

-### Polymorphism
-Different expense objects are handled using the common `Expense` reference.

-### Interface
-The `Analyzer` interface defines the operations used for budget analysis.

-### Encapsulation
+### Installation and Setup
-Data members are kept private and accessed using methods such as getters and setters.

-### Technologies Used
-Java
-Object-Oriented Programming
-ArrayList
-File Handling
-Exception Handling

-### How to Run
+Install Java JDK on the computer.
+Download or clone this repository.
-Open the project in VS Code or any Java IDE.
+Open the project folder in VS Code.
-Open the src folder.
+Open the src folder in the terminal.
-Compile the Java files:
+Compile the Java files using:
 javac *.java
-Run the main program:
+Run the program using:
 java Main
-Menu Options
+How to Use

+After running the program, follow the menu displayed on the screen.

 1. Add Traveler
 2. Add Expense
 3. View Expenses